When COVID-19 cases are confirmed on campus, the university will engage its contact tracing and quarantine protocols, summarized below.

 Who will be tested for COVID?

 - At this time, residential students and athletes are required to have a COVID test before coming to campus.
 A small percentage of residential students will be randomly tested each week.
+These tests must be completed on campus by Griffin Health.
+When randomly selected, residential students will receive further information from the Covid-19 Coordinator.
 Random testing of student athletes will begin mid-semester.

 - COVID-19 testing, administered by Griffin Health, will be made available on campus for these specific populations.
 However, if any student has COVID-like symptoms, Student Health Services may determine that a test is recommended.
 In addition, any students who are asked to quarantine after coming into close contact with a confirmed COVID case will also be tested.